Fender Katsalidis Architects, Denton Corker Marshall

 Aspect Oculus, Warren Smith and Partners, MacroPlan, and Windtech Consultants

-Melbourne Quarter is a commercial and residential development coming up in Batman's Hill Precinct in Melbourne, Australia.
-The $2bn project consists of seven commercial and residential towers, which will deliver next-generation retail, commercial and residential spaces.
+Melbourne Quarter is a commercial and residential development project in Batman’s Hill Precinct in Melbourne, Australia.
+The $2.9bn project consists of seven commercial and residential towers, which will deliver next-generation retail, commercial and residential spaces.

 Construction on the project began in March 2017 and is being undertaken in stages.
 The developer, Lendlease, plans to complete the project over a six to eight-year period.

-The project is expected to generate 15,000 construction jobs over its life and, upon completion, accomodate more than 10,000 workers and 3,000 residents.
+The project is expected to generate 15,000 construction jobs over its life and, upon completion, accommodate more than 10,000 workers and 3,000 residents.

 The development will close the gap between Melbourne’s central business district, the Docklands and South Wharf.
 It will provide integrated connections in the area and has also earned a 99% walkability rating from Walk Score.

 Melbourne Quarter project details

 The 2.5ha Melbourne Quarter development will include three main residential towers, commercial towers and smaller residential buildings.